pmndrs/jotai/docs/introduction/basics.md

-This doc describes about jotai core behavior.
+This doc describes about jotai basic behavior.
 For async behavior, refer [./async.md](async.md).

-# API
+# Three basic functions

+There are only three basic functions (except for bridge functions).
+All other functions like in utils are built with there three functions.

 ## atom

 `atom` is a function to create an atom config.
-It's an object and the object identity is important.
-It can be created from anywhere and once created, you shouldn't modify the object.
-(Note: There might be an advanced use case to mutate atom configs after creation.
-At the moment, it's not officially supported though.)
+The atom config is an object and the object identity is important.
+It can be created from anywhere.
+You shouldn't modify the object, after the initialization.

 ```js
 const primitiveAtom = atom(initialValue)